Judgment

 Closed by: /pre-mortem · /vibe · /council

-> agentops · operational discipline for coding agents
+> agentops · context compiler for coding agents

 After Twelve-Factor App · 12-Factor Agents · HumanLayer

-> doctrine · four layers · one flywheel · three gaps
+> doctrine · three layers · one flywheel · three gaps

-Multi-model council reviews plans before build and code before commit.
-Independent Claude + Codex judges.
+Multi-model consensus validates plans before build and code before commit.
+Independent Claude + Codex judges debate and return one auditable verdict.
 No agent grades its own work.

 Every session emits learnings.